fynv/LiveKit/README.md

 ## Building from Source-code

-LiveKit current can be built for Windows x64 platforms.
+LiveKit currently can be built for Windows x64 platforms.

 Building for Windows x86 is possible if dependecies are available.